-V Video/SID
+Vic Video/SID

-Genlock source
+Gei nlock source

+Card ref,

+Ref.
+1,

-Ref. in,
+Ref.
+2,

 input video,

-none
+none,

+not

+available
-This control allows you to set the reference input to the frame synchronizer.
-The reference may either be an externally supplied colour black or you may use the input video as a reference.
-The latter option allows decoder operation in applications where synchronizing is not required.
-Make sure to adjust the video H and V output phase controls to set the total processing delay.

-Optionally, the synchronizer can be free-run if the "none" option is selected
+This control allows you to select the reference video for the frame synchronizer output timing.
+The reference may either be an externally supplied color black or you may use the input video as a reference.
+Optionally, the synchronizer can be free-run if the "none" option is selected.